 English 4.
-Literature.
-Shakespeare's As You Like It and Macbeth, Milton's Minor Poems, Specimens of the Short-Story, and other selections.
-Rhetoric.
-Text: A. S. Hill's Beginnings of Rhetoric and Composition.
-Essays.
-Four times a week.
+Studies in diction, style, and the organization of material.
+Composition.
+Literary study of Shakespeare's Macbeth, As You Like It, and other masterpieces.
+American Literature.
+Texts: Hill's Beginnings of Rhetoric and Composition, Halleck's American Literature.
+Three times a week.

+GERMAN

-GERMAN PROFESSOR A. E. BROENE.
+PROFESSOR A. E. BROENE.